 Page – indicates the table page number (1 from 2, 3 from 5 etc.,) that is shown in the selected BOM table object.
 Use the associated drop-down menu to specify the desired page for the currently selected BOM table object.

 Show Empty Lines – when checked, blank rows in the BOM table are shown.
 These are typically on the last page of a BOM table where the specified page height has exceeded the number of available BOM data rows.

-Column Type filter checkboxes – check the Schematic (), PCB (), Server () and BOM () options to populate the available columns list with matching parameter data types.
+Column Type filter checkboxes (Properties panel only) – check the Schematic (), PCB (), Server () and BOM () options to populate the available columns list with matching parameter data types.
 Deselect all types to list only those columns that are visible () in the BOM Table.
 See ActiveBOM for more information about parameter data sources.

 Move Left / Right buttons– click to move the selected entry up or down by one count, and therefore, to the left or right in the BOM table column order.
 Available for columns set to visible.